 2.What Is the Risk of DDP?
 DDP includes multiple risks, and these are transferred to the buyers, as sellers can tend to play irresponsibly in a bid to reduce shipping costs.
 3.Who Is the Importer under DDP?
 The foreign seller of the goods plays the role of an importer inDDP shipping...

-Just for you Latest tips to improve UK ecommerce logistics See All Cost of Goods Sold: What Is COGS and What’s Included?
-Shipping Documents: Essential Import & Export Docs (2025) Misshipments: Why They Happen and How to Reduce Them
+Looking for a fulfilment centre in Australia?
+Latest tips to improve Aussie ecommerce logistics See All Cost of Goods Sold: What Is COGS and What’s Included?
+Shipping Documents: Essential Import & Export Docs (2025) Misshipments: Why They Happen and How to Reduce Them...

 With DDP shipping, sellers have leeway to inflate shipping costs, and can pad shipping budgets to account for any surprise fees, such as charges levied by destination ports, customs authorities, or other government agencies.
 This means customers can pay high amounts for shipping and buyers can’...